4d/docs/website/translated_docs/fr/FormObjects/properties_Animation.md

 ---
 ## Use Last frame as disabled

-Enables setting the last thumbnail as the one to display when the button is disabled.
+Permet de définir la dernière vignette comme étant celle à afficher lorsque le bouton est désactivé.
 The thumbnail used when the button is disabled is processed separately by 4D: when you combine this option with "Switch Continuously" and "Loop Back to First Frame", the last picture is excluded from the sequence associated with the button and only appears when it is disabled.

 #### Grammaire JSON